 Rather than seeing the review as an opportunity to pitch their case to management, staff feared they would lose hours in another knee jerk reaction to cutting costs.
 They spoke frankly, from previous experience.

-Previous changes proposed were short on commercial rigour and sometimes contrary to industry best practice.
+Previous changes were short on commercial rigour and sometimes contrary to industry best practice.
 Capital expense on new equipment and layout was spent on undoing the previous change despite no difference in the number of residents nor demonstrable improvement in quality or cost.

 Estimating an average hourly rate proved challenging with the complex enterprise agreement and agreed penalties and allowances.
-Hours in one shift examined over a 13 week review period saw a rate of $134 per hour plus allowances.
+Hours in one shift examined over a 13 week review period saw a shift rate of $134 per hour plus allowances.

 The kitchen produced fresh meals daily with a variety of catering equipment.
 Despite producing nearly 200,000 meals per year, there was no production schedule, and tasks were written on paper during the day as the Cook deemed necessary.

 There were complaints about the quality of the food.
 While kitchen staff worked hard to produce hot, tasty, nutritious meals, it was common for components to be cooked and hot held up to 4 hours before serving.
 The meal was well and truely “murdered” by the time it reached the resident.
 But it complied with the food safety program and passed audits.
 Ordering was also done on an ad hoc basis with no clear strategy of par levels.
 Components were cooked up to 2 weeks ahead of consumption.

 Food waste was estimated at 30-40% of all that was cooked.
 Up to 30% of residents were ordering an alternative to the main meal option at some meals.